 Uncertain times do seem to create the best and the worst behavior in human kind.
 Depending on how people react to difficult situations, altruism, or profiteering and self interest can emerge.
+Hand sanitizer market trends have become a fascinating topic in these uncertain times.

 In many countries the shelves of hand sanitizer and soap with sanitizing chemicals is going out of stock fast, stores cannot replenish the stock fast enough.
 In the USA the authorities had to bring in new legal measures to prevent profiteering from sale of essential items such as hand sanitizer after two brothers from Chattanooga bought 17,000 bottles of hand sanitizer and were selling it for huge profits on Amazon.
 Amazon, ebay, Walmart and other online portals have suspended thousand of sellers’ accounts in a bid to stop excessive profiteering.
 After these measures were taken the brothers have agreed to donate the stock to worthy causes.